tsveiga/ai4eu-pomdp-ir/README.md

 ### 2.1) Init the solver

 The first script connects to the service which computes the policy.
 It sends a request with the solver parameters (check the ComputePolicyRequest message definition for which parameters) and waits for the solver to compute the policy.
+The user must manually tune the parameters in the client script.
 `python3 pomdp_ir_init_client.py`

 ### 2.2) Query actions (step)